bioinformatics-ptp/IMAGE/image_sample_metadata.md

 # IMAGE metadata - sample specification

 This document describes the specification for all sample metadata.
-The [experiment](image_experiment_metadata.md) document will be also available soon.
+The [experiment](image_experiment_metadata.md) document is also available.

 In the sample context, we consider donor animals and tissue samples at the moment.
 All samples must be registered in BioSamples at EMBL-EBI as this sample archive has the best support for 'child of' and 'derived from' sample relationships.
 The NCBI BioSample database is a peer of the EMBL-EBI BioSamples, and they exchange data regularly.
 IMAGE samples should be registered in the EMBL-EBI BioSamples prior to data submission.
 This document describes the attributes which must be associated with any BioSamples submission as well as optional fields.